SpikePoint: An Efficient Point-based Spiking Neural Network for Event Cameras Action Recognition: Experiment

 \subsection{Network Structure}

-In this paper, a relatively small version network is used for the Daily DVS and DVS Action, and a larger version network is used for the other two datasets.
-It should be emphasized that the architectures are identical, with only a shift in dimensionality in the feature extraction process as presented in Appendix \ref{ap: network}.
+This paper uses a relatively small version network for the Daily DVS and DVS Action, and a larger version network for the other three datasets.
+It should be emphasized that the architectures are identical, with only a shift in dimensionality in the feature extraction as presented in Appendix \ref{ap: network}.